New Jersey DUI Statistics: Arrests, Fatalities, and Accidents

 These statistics underline the critical nature of DUI as a threat to road safety.
 By understanding the extent and specifics of DUI-related incidents, New Jersey residents and authorities can take appropriate measures to enhance vigilance and safety on the roads.

-Despite having one of the lowest rates of DUI fatalities, New Jersey experienced a 30% increase in DUI incidents and crashes in 2021, with significant contributions from drug intoxication, particularly cannabis, affecting not only drivers but also pedestrians and cyclists.
+Despite having one of the lowest DUI fatality rates, New Jersey saw a 30% increase in DUI incidents and crashes in 2021.
+This rise is significantly attributed to drug intoxication, particularly cannabis.

-This means that the deadliest times are Friday and Saturday evenings and nights.
+The deadliest times are Friday and Saturday evenings and nights.
 Therefore, citizens on the road need to be extra cautious on weekends.

 Various sources have also concluded that most of these accidents are caused by people in their 20s or between 50 and 64.
 Additionally, state and county roads are reportedly the most accident-prone zones, as per the same reports.